codurance/site/_posts/2015-06-17-finding-the-biting-point.md

 <img height="350px" width="500px" src="/assets/img/custom/blog/finding-the-biting-point/picture2.png">
 </div>

-Even worse, what will happen when the junior developer will have to separate and work by themself?
+Even worse, what will happen when the junior developer will have to separate and work by themselves?
 This is both a cause and symptom of the junior developer sitting in the passenger seat too long.
 He was never able to drive for himself and as a result was never able to find the biting point of the software.

 ## Finding the biting point?